 When I heard about the Caribbean cooking class I was so excited as I was hoping to get recipes of some of the delicious food that we had during our stay.
 Come to find out most of the recipes are available for their guests at the Front Desk.

 The Caribbean cooking class was held by the Food and Beverage Manager, Joanne, who, with her team in the kitchen, is the creator of most of the dishes we had been enjoying.

 During the class, she introduced us to some of the local vegetables and gave us information about the culinary culture of Dominica.
 In addition, with the help of her chefs, two dishes were prepared; pumpkin ginger soup and fried coconut coated plantains.
 They both were very easy, quick to make, and tasty.

 I must confess I have never been a fan of ginger but the minute my husband and I tasted this Pumpkin and Ginger soup, we both thought the same thing:

 This should be on the blog!

-It is creamy with a light kick of ginger and is a vegan soup with a ton of flavor.
+It is creamy with a slight kick of ginger and is a vegan soup with a ton of flavor.

-If you want a taste of the Caribbean in your very own home, try this Dominican Style Pumpkin Ginger soup.
+If you want a taste of the Caribbean in your very own home, try this Dominican Style Pumpkin Soup with Ginger.
 It is super healthy, “15 minutes-to-make” easy and delicious.

 - 4 cups vegetable broth